ironsheep/P2-FLASH-FS/THEOPS.md

 | 4..2 | Unused | these bits reserved
 | 1..0 | Block Type | bit 1x = head/body, bit x1 = last/more <br>which yields: 00 = head/last, 01 = head/more, 10 = body/last, 11 = body/more

 The LifeCycle  3-bit field describes the state of the block as inactive, canceled, or active.
-Active LifeCycle values follow rules which are based upon the fact that 1-bits can only transition to 0 on a flash device.
+Active and Canceled LifeCycle values follow rules which are based upon the fact that 1-bits can only transition to 0 on a flash device.
 These rules are:

-- Active block follow the single-zero ring counter state sequence: 011..101..110..repeat
+- Active block values follow the single-zero ring counter state sequence: 011..101..110..repeat
 - The block with the greater state is the valid block between two blocks with identical IDs (Which allows for make-before-break block replacement that can be recovered after unexpected power loss)
 - To cancel a block we write a 2nd zero to the life-cycle bits of that block, this returns the block back to an unused state.

  This is an overview of the possible values of the three bits: